Table of Contents

 Gaining a complete understanding of the state and central tax laws related to your business’s payroll is essential.
 Wrong calculation of tax liabilities in the payroll will attract penalties from the tax authorities and related government agencies.

 It is important to stay updated with any changes in the state/central tax policies and consistently meet all government deadlines for tax filing and reporting.
-As a best practice, it is beneficial to delegate to a specific employee the responsibility of tracking tax laws and updating the organization’s payroll processes periodically.
+As a best practice, it is beneficial to delegate the responsibility of tracking tax laws and updating the organization’s payroll processes periodically to a specific employee.

 The management and HR/payroll personnel should have a thorough understanding of the organization’s tax obligations – especially those related to: